Yandex Cloud

 You will see the FQDN under NAME in the command output.

-To learn how to get host FQDN in the management console, see this guide.
+For details on how to get a host’s FQDN in the management console, see this guide.

 4. Delete the hosts in the source availability zone: